Robert P. Nirschl, MD, MS (orthopaedic surgery)

-Nirschl Orthopaedic Center for Sports medicine and Joint Reconstruction, Department of Orthopedic Surgery Virginia Hospital Center, Arlington, USA.
+Nirschl Orthopaedic Center for Sports medicine and Joint Reconstruction, Department of Orthopedic Surgery, Virginia Hospital Center, Arlington, Virginia, USA.

 Dr. Robert Nirschl is a graduate of the Medical College of Wisconsin (Marquette University) and received his orthopaedic surgery training at the Mayo Clinic in Rochester, MN.
 He holds a Master’s Degree in orthopaedic surgery from the University of Minnesota.
 Dr. Nirschl’s research of sports techniques resulted in new treatments in the area of tendon injuries.
 His approach to the care of injuries to the elbow, shoulder, and knee are internationally recognized and have been implemented by orthopaedic surgeons worldwide.